mihirahuja1/vectorwrap/README.md

     return [0.1, 0.2, ...]

 # Connect to any supported database
-db = VectorDB("postgresql://user:pass@host/db")  # or mysql://... or sqlite:///path.db or duckdb:///path.db
+db = VectorDB("postgresql://user:pass@host/db")  # or mysql://... or sqlite:///path.db or duckdb:///path.db or clickhouse://...
 db.create_collection("products", dim=1536)

 # Insert vectors with metadata